aksCo/portfolio/README.md

 ## Credits/Collaboration

-The code was built upon the starter code provided by Bryan Wu from Triology Education Services W3 Schools
+The code was built upon the starter code provided by Bryan Wu from Triology Education Services and W3 Schools

 ## Copyright

-© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
+© 2020 Copyright Akshaya Sreenivasan.
 All Rights Reserved.